Adedamola99/Adedamola99/README.md

 <hr/>

-- 👋 Hi, My Name is Damola
+- 👋 Hi, My Name is Adedamola
 - 👀 I’m interested in programming and creating things on the web
 - 🌱 I’m currently learning Backend Development
 - 💞️ I’m looking to collaborate on projects on any kind of interesting project involving frontend